 We discuss an approach that helps achieving semantic interoperability through a structured set of knowledge representation languages for which the properties of transformations from one language to another are known.
 The transformation of representations from one language to another (e.g., the initial languages in which the ontologies were formulated to the language used by the consistency checker) can take advantage of these characterized transformations in the family, minimizing the effort.

-This paper first contrasts the family of languages approach with other known approaches (§2).
-It then puts forth several structures for a family of languages based on different properties (§3).
+This chapter first contrasts the 'family of languages' approach with other known approaches ( $\S$ 2).
+It then puts forth several structures for a 'family of languages' based on different properties ( $\S$ 3).
 We show that all these properties concur to semantic interoperability.
-Then, we show what concrete implementation of this approach can be realized (§4).
+Then, a concrete implementation of this approach is presented ( $\S$ 4) that we used to integrate languages in the example described above.